Packages Available Here

 SerialEM License Terms

 The SerialEM executable is open source under an MIT license, but the microscope and camera plugins to SerialEM are not open source.
-The software distributions containing these plugins are provided free for non-commercial purposes.
-By downloading these software packages, you agree that you will use it for research rather than commercial purposes, and that you will not distribute it outside of your own institution.
+The University of Colorado retains various rights with regard to these components; however, they are currently provided free for both commercial and non-commercial purposes.
+By downloading the distributed software, you agree that you will not distribute it outside of your own institution.

 The previous release version is not updated after a new stable release.
 It will be the safest thing to use soon after a new stable release, but may contain bugs that have been fixed in newer versions.

-The Shrmemframe program is needed to use the CPU for aligning frames from a K2 or K3 camera with SerialEM 3.7.
+The Shrmemframe program is needed to use the CPU for aligning frames from a K2 or K3 camera as of SerialEM 3.7, and also to align with the GPU with recent versions of GMS.
 The program is included in the 64-bit SerialEM package and will be installed by the "install.bat" installer in that package when running on the K2 computer.
 However, you need to install one of the packages here separately in two cases:

 The packages here are for your convenience, to save you from copying multiple files from the SerialEM installation to a remote computer (their most likely use).
 They thus include the SEMCCD plugin to DigitalMicrograph, and you must pick the package that fits your GMS version: